 Strengthen understanding of cGMP use and application for Defect Action Levels in food production.

-Following Current Good Manufacturing Practices (CGMPs) helps to ensure the safety of food.
-In September 2015, FDA modernized the CGMPs and established them in new Part 117 (21 CFR Part 117), along with new requirements for hazard analysis and risk-based preventive controls which where were issued as part of the implementation of the FDA Food Safety Modernization Act (FSMA). cGMP regulations generally address matters including appropriate personal hygienic practices, design and construction of a food plant and maintenance of plant grounds, plant equipment, sanitary operations, facility sanitation, and production and process controls during the production of food.
+Following Current Good Manufacturing Practices (cGMPs) helps to ensure the safety of food.
+In September 2015, the FDA modernized the cGMPs and established them in new Part 117 (21 CFR Part 117), along with new requirements for hazard analysis and risk-based preventive controls, which were issued as part of the implementation of the FDA Food Safety Modernization Act (FSMA). cGMP regulations generally address matters, including appropriate personal hygienic practices, the design and construction of a food plant, maintenance of plant grounds, plant equipment, sanitary operations, facility sanitation, and production and process controls during the production of food.

 Individuals who complete this course can do the following: